Best Home Exercise Equipment for Seniors in 2025

 You could find a massage therapist who specializes in myofascial release — if you have deep pockets.
 Many insurance plans still fail to cover this holistic treatment.

 If you don’t have the big bucks, make a foam roller your friend.
-It doesn’t take long to master a few moves for deep spine relief.
+It doesn’t take long to master a few moves for deep spine relief and muscle recovery.
 Apply it with pressure to sore muscles to recover from your last tough workout.

 Best Home Exercise Equipment for Seniors